wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## May 2022

-Made improvements to the following integrations in May 2022:
+We made improvements to the following integrations in May 2022:

 * Dynatrace -- Updated the list of metrics.
 For all supported metrics descriptions, see the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/built-in-metrics/).